CPL fans to win trip to Barbados

 THE Hero Caribbean Premier League (CPL) T20 Tournament and the Barbados Tourism Marketing Inc. (BTMI) have teamed up to give lucky cricket fans the prize of a lifetime.

-Not only will they win a dream trip to the beautiful island of Barbados, the winners will also get to watch a CPL match at the iconic and world famous Kensington Oval.
+Not only will they win a dream trip to Barbados, but the winners will also get to watch a CPL match at the world-famous Kensington Oval.

-The prize will include two return flights to Barbados, a seven night bed and breakfast stay at one of the island’s fantastic hotels and the chance to meet one of the greatest cricketers who has ever played the game.
+The prize will include two return flights to Barbados, a seven-night bed and breakfast stay at one of the island’s hotels, and the chance to meet one of the greatest cricketers who has ever played the game.

-To win people need to like the Hero CPL Facebook page and look out for the post you need to comment on with an answer to a cricket trivia question.
+To win, entrants need to like the Hero CPL Facebook page and look out for the post they need to comment on with an answer to a cricket trivia question.

 Damien O'Donohoe, CEO of Hero CPL, said, “Barbados is one of the most wonderful places to visit in the world, and the Kensington Oval is simply dripping with cricketing history.
 We cannot wait to welcome the winner of this once in a lifetime prize to the Biggest Party in Sport and we are certain that this is an experience they will never forget."

-This competiton is open to residents of United Kingdom, TT, Jamaica, Guyana, St Lucia, St Vincent and the Grenadines, USA, Canada, Bermuda, Grenada and Antigua and Barbuda.
+This competiton is open to residents of the United Kingdom, TT, Jamaica, Guyana, St Lucia, St Vincent and the Grenadines, USA, Canada, Bermuda, Grenada and Antigua/Barbuda.

 Reply to "CPL fans to win trip to Barbados"